snowdrop/ocp-fmp-build-install/README.md

 - During the execution of this maven goal, the DeploymentConfig, Service and Route resources (yaml, json) are created under the following directory `target/classes/META-INF/fabric8/openshift` for the individual files.
-An OpenShift list is generated at the root this folder `target/classes/META-INF/fabric8/`.
-The toll will also generate k8s resource files
+An OpenShift list is generated at the root of this folder `target/classes/META-INF/fabric8/`.
+The tool will also generate k8s resource files

 - No `BuildConfig` exists as it is created on-the-fly during `fabric8:build` goal execution